hperrin/smui-example-rollup/README.md

 An example project implementing [Svelte Material UI](https://github.com/hperrin/svelte-material-ui) with [Rollup](https://github.com/rollup/rollup).
 (Using the Advanced Styling Method.)

+**I can't emphasize this enough, you don't need to use the advanced styling method.
+The [easy styling method](https://github.com/hperrin/svelte-material-ui/blob/master/SASS.md#easy-styling-method) is _much_ easier!**

 # Get it Running

 1. Clone the repo.